kiancn/CallbackMethod/README.md

     * MePack<V,O>

 # Notice
-* The files themselves are heavily commented
+* All files are heavily commented ( except when they aren't yet ).
 * A small set of test-scenarios is included in the package (and prepared for you in Main).

-* A new, less confusing example of a MeReference in action has been added:
+* A new, less confusing example of a MeReference in action has been added (2017/09/17):

       kcn.misc.MeReferencesPatternExample
-* It is heavily commented.

 # Short Explanation
 # A basic basic pattern of MeReferences